darth-sagar/portfolio/README.md

 #  Portfolio Website

 A modern, animated developer portfolio built with React, Vite, Tailwind CSS, and GSAP.
-It features smooth scroll-based animations, a dark/light theme, and a curated selection of projects with live previews and repository links.
+It features smooth scroll-based animations, a dark/light theme, and a curated selection of projects with live previews and repository links and contact form.

 ---